 Is the armpit cut safe?

 Yes, it is extremely safe.
 The cut in the armpit is very superficial and does not interfere with any blood vessels, nerves or lymphatics.
 It is less invasive than the nipple or crease incision and does not cut through your breast tissue.
-Dr. Adrian Lo has performed hundreds of transaxillary breast augmentations over the last 23 years with no major or even minor complications.
+Dr. Adrian Lo has performed thousands of transaxillary breast augmentations over the last 25 years with no major or even minor complications.
 (Dr. Lo cautions that you may read about complications of this surgery that are performed by less experienced surgeons)

 Should my implant be placed behind or in front of the muscle?

 The pectoralis muscle is the large muscle between your breast and your chest wall that attaches to your upper arm.
 With the armpit incision or transaxillary breast augmentation, the implant is placed behind the muscle (pectoralis).
-This give a natural smooth look, decreases the chance of scar tissue (or capsular contracture) and makes mammograms easier to read.
-With placing the implant behind the muscle, your muscle will not be damaged and your strength will be the same.
+This gives a natural smooth look, decreases the chance of scar tissue (or capsular contracture) and makes mammograms easier to read.
+With placing the implant behind the muscle, your muscles will not be damaged and your strength will be the same.
 Dr. Lo does not recommend placing the implant in front of the muscle or subglandular with the armpit cut.

 Dr. Lo, I have a tendency to form bad scars.
 I have cuts on the rest of my body and from surgery, and the scars did not heal well.
 Is transaxillary breast augmentation recommended for me?